-The best practice for defining "Various Artists" remains unresolved.
-Alternatively, some suggest ignoring the Album Artist field and instead listing MainArtist artists at the track level.
+Best practice for defining "Various Artists" remains unresolved.
+Some suggest 4 or more artists or to ignore the Album Artist field and list MainArtist artists at the track level.
 Review the criteria for your Digital Merchant to help ensure accuracy.
-Many types of albums have four or more artists where it is not appropriate to list the album-level artist as "Various Artists."
+Many albums have 3 or 4+ artists where the album artist should not be "Various Artists."
 This is common in Broadway shows.
 For example, Kinky Boots Original Broadway Cast is the ideal album-level artist, even though more than four individual performers are listed across the tracks.